travis-ci/docs-travis-ci-com/user/deployment/codedeploy.md

         deployment_group: MyDeploymentGroup
 ```

+Note that in this example, Travis CI will attempt to deploy to an existing CodeDeploy Application called MyApp in AWS Region `us-east-1`.

 A complete example can be found [here](https://github.com/travis-ci/cat-party/blob/master/.travis.yml).

 You can find your AWS Access Keys [here](https://console.aws.amazon.com/iam/home?#security_credential).
 It is recommended to encrypt that key.

+If your CodeDeploy application lives in any region other than `us-east-1` please add a region field to `.travis.yml` (see [AWS-region-to-deploy-to](https://docs.travis-ci.com/user/deployment/codedeploy#AWS-region-to-deploy-to)).

 Assuming you have the Travis CI command line client installed, you can do it like this: